 12: A couple of free-kick's for Juventus, who are in complete control now.
 Unfortunately for them, neither Pjanic or Dybala have got their eye in from a dead ball scenario yet.

-6: Disappointment for Spurs early on as their youngsters make a stream of mistakes at the back, Jake Ball losing possession, allowing Juventus to pinch the ball and push Dybala through on goal, he shows his cool head to calmly send Vorm the wrong way.
+6: Disappointment for Spurs early on as their youngsters make a of mistakes at the back, Jake Ball losing possession, allowing Juventus to pinch the ball and push Dybala through on goal, he shows his cool head to calmly send Vorm the wrong way.

 GOAL!
 Dybala scores for Juventus!